 Students can only borrow up to the Cost of Attendance minus other aid received.
 For example, if your cost of attendance is estimated to be $50,000, and you are receiving $40,000 in a Graduate Fellowship, $4,000 through a Department Scholarship, and a GSR stipend of $7,000, you technically cannot borrow loans because your aid already exceeds the cost of attendance.
 That said, there are additional options we can provide to still assist you.

 In some cases, we can increase the Cost of Attendance, aka the Budget, for legitimate expenses such as rent exceeding the standard allowance, relocation expenses, childcare in some cases, uninsured medical or dental costs, and a few other categories.
-Budget Appeal Forms will be available beginning in September and must be submitted annually.
+Cost of Attendance Adjustment Forms will be available beginning in September and must be submitted annually.
 This may allow you to borrow additional funds.
 For example, using the scenario above, if we add $4,000 in estimated costs to your budget, you would be able to borrow $3,000 on top of the grant/stipend you are receiving.
 Summer costs are not included.
 Living expenses for spouse and children are not included.

 Private loans are a viable alternative to Federal Loans but are subject to the same borrowing limitations as the Federal Loans.
 Rates may be variable or fixed and there are usually no fees.